Eurozone Employment Revised Higher

 News Stream

-The number of employed persons in the Euro Area rose by 0.1% from the previous quarter to 172.049 million in the third quarter of 2025, maintaining the growth rate from the earlier period, and aligned with market expectations.
-It was the 18th consecutive period of employment growth in the currency bloc, extending the slow but consistent trend of increasing jobs in the European labor market.
-Among the largest economies, employment grew 0.7% in Spain and 0.1% in France.
-On the other hand, it contracted by 0.1% in Germany to mark nine consecutive quarters without significant employment growth.
-From the previous year, employment in the Eurozone grew by 0.5%, the softest pace since the post-Covid recovery began in the second quarter of 2021.
+The number of employed persons in the Euro Area grew by 0.1% from the previous quarter to 176.412 million in the first quarter of 2026, slowing from the 0.2% increase in the earlier quarter and aligned with market expectations, according to a preliminary estimate.
+It was the bloc's 20th consecutive quarter of employment growth, extending the slow but consistent trend of increasing jobs in the European labor market, despite concerns that higher energy prices would trigger job cuts for major employers in the last month of the quarter.
+Job growth remained high in Spain (0.3% vs 0.8% in Q4), but fell for a third quarter in Germany )-0.1% vs -0.1%).
+From the previous year, employment levels grew 0.5% in the first quarter, the least since the Covid pandemic in 2021.